-FORMULA: Public school units with qualifying public schools may apply to DPI
+FORMULA: By application.
+Public school units with qualifying public schools

-1) Qualifying public schools within eligible public school units are those schools that meet any of the following criteria:

-- a) Is identified as a low-performing school pursuant to G.S.
+- 1) Qualifying public schools within eligible public school units are those schools that meet any of the following criteria: - a) Is identified as a low-performing school pursuant to G.S.
 115C-105.37 or G.S.
-115C-218.94. - b) Enrolled a student body in the school year prior to the application for reimbursement consisting of at least ten percent (10%) of students identified as at-risk pursuant to State Board of Education policy DROP-001. - 3) Public school units receiving grant funds shall prioritize reimbursements for teachers based on the need of the school where the teacher is employed at the time of the reimbursement, including at least the following criteria: - a) A teacher employed in a qualifying public school with more qualifying factors (as listed above) shall receive priority over a teacher employed in a qualifying public school with fewer qualifying factors.
+115C-218.94. - b) Is identified as an innovative school. - c) Enrolled a student body in the school year prior to the application for reimbursement consisting of at least ten percent (10%) of students identified as at-risk pursuant to State Board of Education policy DROP-001. - 2) Public school units receiving grant funds shall prioritize reimbursements for teachers based on the need of the school where the teacher is employed at the time of the reimbursement, including prioritizing: - a) Teachers employed in a qualifying public school with more qualifying factors as listed in special provision 1) above.

-- b) For teachers employed in qualifying public schools, teachers employed in schools with a higher percentage of at-risk students shall receive priority over teachers employed in schools with a lower percentage of at-risk students. - 4) Public school units receiving grant funds shall not require a teacher to complete the NBTPS certification process in order to receive a reimbursement. - 5) If a teacher leaves employment with a district receiving funds, the district may not provide further reimbursement of certification fees for that teacher.
-However, the teacher shall not required to repay the district for any portion of the NBPTS certification fees already provided if the teacher leaves employment by the district before the end of the NBPTS program. - 6) If a teacher at a qualifying school is selected for NBPTS certification is reassigned to a school that does not qualify under SL 2021-180 Section 7.27.(a)(28), the district shall not provide further reimbursement for the cost of NBPTS certification fees for that teacher.
-The district may, however, provide reimbursement for another eligible teacher at a qualifying school with any remaining funding in accordance with the priority factors listed above. - 7) Funds may be used to reimburse any loans provided to teachers at qualifying schools covering the cost of the certification fees if the district receiving funds elects to use the funds for those reimbursements.
-However, any reimbursements, including reimbursements of previously issued loans, must be in accordance with the priority factors listed above. - a) Priority to receive funding must be based on the teacher's school of current assignment rather than the school of assignment when the loan was initiated or when the NBPTS certification of obtained.
+- b) Teachers employed in qualifying public schools with a higher percentage of at-risk students. - 3) Priority to receive funding shall be based on the current school assignment of the teacher.
+The school of assignment when the loan was initiated or when the NBPTS certification was obtained shall not be considered for priority. - 4) Public school units receiving grant funds shall not require a teacher to complete the NBTPS certification process in order to receive a reimbursement. - 5) If a teacher leaves employment with a PSU receiving funds, the PSU shall not provide further reimbursement of certification fees for that teacher.
+However, the teacher shall not required to repay the PSU for any portion of the NBPTS certification fees already provided if the teacher leaves employment by the PSU before the end of the NBPTS program. - 6) If a teacher at a qualifying school is selected for NBPTS certification is reassigned to a school that is not a qualifying public school, the district shall not provide further reimbursement for the cost of NBPTS certification fees for that teacher.
+The district may, however, provide reimbursement for another eligible teacher at a qualifying public school with any remaining funding in accordance with the priority factors listed above. - 7) Funds may be used to reimburse any loans provided to teachers employed at qualifying public schools covering the cost of the certification fees if the PSU receiving funds elects to use the funds for those reimbursements.
+However, any reimbursements, including reimbursements of previously issued loans, shall be in accordance with the priority factors listed above.